iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst

 GEE is "a cloud-based platform for planetary-scale geospatial analysis" (Gorelick et al., 2017\ [1]_).
-With it, users have access to a number of tools, including entire satellite archives, machine-learning algorithms for classification, and computational power above what an average desktop user has access to.
+With it, users have access to a number of tools, including entire satellite archives, machine-learning algorithms for classification, and computational power far beyond what an average desktop user has access to.

 getting started
 ---------------